 - If your eyes are red from the eyeliner procedure you can use emergency eyewash that can be purchased at any drug store.
 Eyewash that contains boric acid works well.

-- You should apply A&D on your lips every hour for the first three weeks.
+- You should apply MicroBalm on your lips every hour for the first three weeks.
 This will prevent dryness.

 - If you experience an allergic reaction contact your doctor ASAP, and contact Cindy Fleagle (515) 321-9810.
-Please sleep upright for the first night.
+Please sleep with your head upright for the first night.

 Avoid for 1 week: